19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2005; 7/2007; 19/2013]

-(2) For the purpose of subsection (1)(a), the deduction of tax under section 45 shall be at the rate of 10% on every dollar of such distribution made during the period from 18 February 2005 to 31 March 2020 (both dates inclusive).
+(2) For the purpose of subsection (1)(a), the deduction of tax under section 45 shall be at the rate of 10% on every dollar of such distribution made during the period from 18th February 2005 to 31st March 2015 (both dates inclusive).

 [34/2005; 29/2010]

 [Act 37 of 2014 wef 27/11/2014]

-[Act 39 of 2017 wef 01/04/2015]

 (3) For the purpose of subsection (1)(b), the deduction of tax under section 45 shall be at the applicable rate specified under section 43(1) on every dollar of such distribution.